Album Review: July Talk’s self-titled debut

 Lyrically, Fay and Dreimanis explore opposing gender roles and offer up warring viewpoints through their duets.
 So it comes as no surprise that they’re just as mesmerizing on stage as they are on the soundtrack.
 Reportedly, Fay once poured what seemed like fake blood down her body and even splashed the crowd at Horseshoe Tavern — after she used the mic stand as a dance pole, that is.

 Call it pissed-off flirtation or an all-out romantic melee, but Fay and Dreimanis sing with the chemistry of an old married couple who have known each other for eons.
 They’re so completely involved that listening to them feels a bit like we’ve intruded on some deep tête-à-tête between two storied lovers that just happen to know how to rock out.

-My advice, if when you go and buy the record, is to crank your stereo way up.
+if when you go and buy the record, is to crank your stereo way up.